This section describes the new features and enhancements on the Delphix products.

 - Single to Multitenant VDBs

-Oracle announced the end of support for non-multitenant databases in their 20c release, and as such, Oracle DB customers are planning their upgrade and migration programs.
-Delphix will now support provisioning a virtual pluggable database from a non-multitenant virtual database.
+Oracle announced the end of support for single-tenant databases in their 20c release, and as such, Oracle DB customers are planning their upgrade and migration programs.
+Delphix will now support provisioning a virtual pluggable database from a single-tenant virtual database.

 - Added support for HashiCorp namespaces.